What is Upward Bound?

 To be considered for UB, students must:

-- Meet income standards set by the federal government OR be a potential first-generation college student (meaning that neither of your parents have earned a four year college degree)
+- Be a U.S. citizen or permanent resident or in the process of applying; meet income standards set by the federal government OR be a potential first-generation college student (meaning that neither of your parents have earned a four year college degree)

 The figures shown under family income represent amounts equal to 150 percent of the family income levels established by the Census Bureau for determining poverty status.
-The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register on January 18, 2019.
+The 2021 poverty guidelines are in effect as of January 13, 2021.
+Federal Register notice was published January 13, 2021.

 - Be academically able to succeed in higher education